2025 Dodge Prices: MSRP, Invoice Price, Actual Dealer Cost, and Holdback

 How to Pay the Best Price for a New Dodge

 Knowing the Dodge invoice price is crucial when purchasing a new Dodge vehicle.
-The dealer paid the manufacturer the invoice price for the car.
-This price is not the same as the MSRP (manufacturer’s suggested retail price) printed on the window sticker.
+The dealer paid the manufacturer the invoice price for the car, which is not the same as the MSRP (manufacturer’s suggested retail price) printed on the window sticker.

-Are you looking to buy a new Dodge and wondering what the factory invoice price is on the vehicle you’ve been eyeing?
+Are you looking to buy a new Dodge and wondering about the factory invoice price of the vehicle you’ve been eyeing?

 Or maybe you want to know how much below MSRP you can buy the car for?
 This article has the answers to all of your car-buying questions.